JarnaChao09/Koffect/design_notes/meta.md

 `i64` and therefore implicitly widened).

 If the property of commutativity is encoded into the type system, the compiler may be able to better inform overload resolution to more performant versions of functions.
-A prime example already of this is already seen in C++: [`std::reduce`](https://en.cppreference.com/w/cpp/algorithm/reduce) versus [`std::accumulate`](https://en.cppreference.com/w/cpp/algorithm/accumulate).
+A prime example of this is already seen in C++: [`std::reduce`](https://en.cppreference.com/w/cpp/algorithm/reduce) versus [`std::accumulate`](https://en.cppreference.com/w/cpp/algorithm/accumulate).
 Both `reduce` and `accumulate` perform the same operation, a `fold`, however, the difference between the two functions is the assumptions made about binary operation performed. `reduce` requires the binary operation to be *associative* and *commutative* due to the possibility of the order